SCIInstitute/ShapeWorks/docs/deep-learning/deep-ssm.md

 #### Config File Parameter Descriptions

-* `model_name`: The name of the model, typically this matches the name of the JSON conflict file.
+* `model_name`: The name of the model, typically this matches the name of the JSON configuration file.
 The model and predictions will be saved in the directory: `out_dir/model_name/`
 * `num_latent_dim`: The size of the latent dimension.
-* `paths`: A dictionary with all the needded paths.
+* `paths`: A dictionary with all the needed paths.
     * `out_dir`: The directory to which output should be written.
     * `loader_dir`: The directory that has the training, validation, and test torch data loaders.
     * `aug_dir`: The directory that has the augmented data.